razorpay/blade/README.md

 * You must be running Node version >=14.0.0
 * You must have `yarn` installed
 * Generate a Personal Access Token on GitHub by [visiting this link](https://github.com/settings/tokens/new?scopes=repo,workflow,write:packages,read:repo_hook,write:packages)
-  - From Enable SSO, click `Authorize` button next to Razorpay logo.
+  - If you belong to razorpay organisation then you will need to enable SSO by clicking `Authorize` button next to Razorpay logo.
 * Run `code ~/.bashrc` or `code ~/.zshrc` in your editor and add this line
   ```
   export GITHUB_ACCESS_TOKEN="<YOUR_TOKEN>"
   ```
+  > Note: Replace `<YOUR_TOKEN>` with your actual GitHub Personal Access Token
 * Run `source ~/.bashrc` or `source ~/.zshrc` based on the file you added your token.
 * Run `code ~/.npmrc` and append the following
 ```bash